cyclus/cyclus.github.com/source/cep/cep30.rst

 ============================

-The new feature being proposed is a subclass for each of the Region, Institution, and Facility classes which will allow the communication of economic data between each layer of the CYCLUS simulation.
+The new feature being proposed is a subclass for each of the Region, Institution, and Facility classes which will allow the communication of economic/financial data between each layer of the CYCLUS Region-Institution-Facility hierarchy.
 The main feature of the subclass will be a hash table (enabled by std::unordered_map) which contains pairs of keys (std::string) and values (doubles), as well as functions to set and get elements in the table.